tier4/edge-auto/docs/tutorials/02_installation.md

 (refer to the connection diagram on [01_hardware_setup](01_hardware_setup.md) for more detail) using `netplan`.
 This behavior may cause unexpected disconnection if you are accessing the ECU remotely via those interfaces.

+If you would like to change network interfaces or IP addresses to be assigned, edit `edge-auto/ansible/playbooks/vars/edge_auto.yaml` before running `setup-dev-env.sh`

 ```sh
 git clone https://github.com/tier4/edge-auto.git
 cd edge-auto